Wisconsin / Pepin County

 Healthcare

-Pepin residents have access to quality healthcare, with the nearby Mayo Clinic Health System–Lake City providing general and emergency services.
-The area averages 1.5 physicians per 1,000 people, and over 93% of residents have health insurance coverage.
-Healthcare services are reliable and accessible, ensuring peace of mind for families and retirees.
+Pepin residents have access to quality healthcare, with major hospitals like Mayo Clinic Health System – Lake City nearby.
+The community benefits from a high physician-to-resident ratio of 1.5 per 1,000 people and 93.1% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals